Preservation Grant Programs

 NONPROFIT AND FOUNDATION GRANT PROGRAMS

-Some nonprofit organizations and foundations offer grant opportunities that have been utilized to save endangered places in Texas.
+Some nonprofit organizations and foundations offer grant opportunities that can be utilized to save endangered places in Texas.

 Historic structures in railroad communities have benefited from grants by the BNSF Railway Foundation (BNSFFoundation.org) or the Union Pacific Foundation depending on which rail line operates in the community.